yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 **Create `useAllCommunitiesPage` custom hook**

 Create a new file `./client/src/hooks/useAllCommunitiesPage.ts`.
 This hook manages the state for displaying all communities.
-It should fetch communities using the `getAllCommunities` service function and handle filtering based on visibility.
+It should fetch communities using the `getCommunities` service function and handle filtering based on visibility.

 **Complete the `AllCommunitiesPage` component**